AlizadeAlireza/mySQL_education/README.md

 we can combine two columns together with the concat function and create a new column. i feel it's just like print in python() or console.log() in JavaScript.

+# AND, OR, NOT(operators)

+these are logical operators to combine more than one conditions.